lentrekin1/Music-Player-for-AugmentOS/README.md

 ### Voice Commands

 - "What\'s playing", "Now playing", "Current song" - Display Now Playing music with artist and album
-- "Next song", "skip song" - Plays the next song in queue
+- "Next song", "Skip song" - Plays the next song in queue
 - "Previous song", "Rewind" - Plays the previous in queue
 - "Play" - Starts or resumes music
 - "Pause" - Stop or pauses music
+- "Shazam", "Find song" - Listens to surroundings for lyrics to search

 ## Development